 VA education benefits for survivors and dependents

-If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for education benefits or job training through a GI Bill program.
-Find out if you qualify.
+Find out if you’re eligible for VA education benefits for dependents and survivors (also called Chapter 35 benefits).
+If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for Chapter 35 benefits or job training through a GI Bill program.

-You may qualify for education benefits if you’re the child or spouse of a service member and one of the below descriptions is true of the service member.
+You may qualify for VA education benefits (Chapter 35 benefits) if you’re the child or spouse of a service member and one of the below descriptions is true of the service member.

 One of these must be true.
 The service member:

 - Died in the line of duty after September 10, 2001, or

 - Is missing in action or was captured in the line of duty by a hostile force, or

 - Was detained (held) by force while in the line of duty by a foreign government or power, or